 [The south scree slope was easy but never ending.]

-[Looking back at PITA peak, the glacier beyond and Conical just barely visible left of center.]
+[Looking back at Porcupine NE2 Peak, the glacier beyond and Conical just barely visible left of center.]

 As I started topping out on Quill's interesting summit block - a strip of black rock slab rising out of the endless scree slopes - I couldn't help but feel some disappointment.
 The views were so choked with smoke that we could barely make out any of the stunning scenery that we knew was buried behind the haze, just out of reach for us.
 Even Kentigern, directly across the Siffleur River was barely visible, nevermind anything further out like Recondite, Augusta or Cataract.
 Thankfully there were some dramatic close views of the false summit and the very impressive north face of Quill.
 The unique, ominous black, overhanging north face had yellow colored seams of rock darting through it.
 In some ways, the haze gave it a mythical and foreboding presence.
 Despite my bad health, it had taken us only around 6.5 hours to reach the summit.
 This was much quicker than we expected. as it had taken Josee's group 9.5 to do the same (we got to take advantage of their route beta of course).
 My hopes of reaching Conical Peak increased when I realized we weren't going as slowly on my diminished energy reserves, as I first feared.
 My base fitness was getting me through a tough day as I'd hoped it would.